n4n0byt3/software-design-architecture-assignment/game/README.md

 ```
 <project-root>/target/saves/games.json
 ```

-Each entry in the json file contains the game configuration and the exact sequence of dice rolls, this allows the ability to replay deterministically without having to serialise internal domain state.
+Within the json file we store the game configuration with the exact sequence of dice rolls, allowing the ability to deterministically replay games without having to serialise internal domain state.

 Example Commands:

-Play a default game (small board, 2 players, double dice):
+To play a standard game (small board, 2 players, double dice):
 ```java -jar target/game-*.jar```

 Play a large-board game with 4 players, single die, and all rule variations: